 - A free arm option makes sewing the top cuff so much easier.

 - We also used the free arm for the final topstitching.
+This is done once the Binding is pulled up and folded over to the front of the mitt.

 Project Design: Alicia Thommas